cjwyett/dotfiles/gentoo/README.md

 # Gentoo Essentials

-Here is the kernel configuration and make.conf file for my crusty old thinkpad T420.
+Here is the kernel config and make.conf file for my crusty old thinkpad T420.